uyuni-project/tetra/SPECIAL_CASES.md

 ## Kit sources

-Your kit is basically a binary blob.
+Your kit packages are basically binary blobs.
 If its sources are needed for proper packaging, for example to comply with the GPL, some extra steps are needed.

 If you use Maven, most (~90%) sources can be automatically downloaded: